sree-gaya3/DSA-Recruitment-Projects/README.md

-# This is the repo of tasks I made for the DSC-Recruitment process.
+## This is the repo of tasks I made for the DSC-Recruitment process.

-## We have to complete atleast on of the given tasks for the round-1 for the DSC Recruitent.
+### We have to complete atleast on of the given tasks for the round-1 of the DSC Recruitment.
 We are given the list of tasks on 28th of september.
 Here I am providng the path on which I have been moving since then and the link to see my work.

 ### Task_Id : NITK_Winter_Of_Code_Homepage